 Hundreds of thousands of twaite shad used to migrate up the River Severn every spring but weirs built in the 1840’s blocked this annual migration.
 Our surveys in 2017 demonstrated a small residual population of twaite shad in the River Severn reaching only as far as Worcester.
-But, by the completion of our project, after a gap of around 170 years, these shad will finally make it up the river once again.
+By the completion of our project, after a gap of around 170 years, these shad will finally make it up the river once again.

 There are existing salmon passes on most weirs on the River Severn but these are not generally passable for Shad.
 Salmon are strong-swimmers and have evolved the instincts and physical capacity to overcome obstacles, whereas shad don’t like water that is too turbulent.
 They are easily disorientated by complex flows, and it is believed that the bubbles in agitated water prevents them seeing each other and so reduces their motivation to swim further.